cherylwang20/cherylwang20.github.io/_news/announcement_1.md

 ---

-I graduated as a M.Sc in McGill, Physics and join the Department of Engineering at McGill
+I graduated as a M.Sc in McGill, Physics and joined the Department of Engineering at McGill.